Why Quantum Computing Stock Is Skyrocketing Today

-Quantum Computing (NASDAQ: QUBT) stock is soaring in Wednesday's trading.
-The company's share price was up 30.9% as of 1:30 p.m.
-ET amid a pair of bullish catalysts.
-The stock had been up as much as 38.2% earlier in the day.
+Quantum Computing (NASDAQ: QUBT) stock is seeing another day of explosive gains Monday.
+The company's share price was up 24% as of 3:30 p.m.
+ET, amid a 0.8% gain for the S&P 500 (SNPINDEX: ^GSPC) and a 1.4% gain for the Nasdaq Composite (NASDAQINDEX: ^IXIC).

-Nvidia CEO Jensen Huang made comments this morning stating that quantum-computing technologies are approaching "an inflection point."
-In addition to a promising endorsement from one of the most influential CEOs in the tech space, Quantum Computing stock is likely also getting a boost from some promising inflation data.
+The broader market is moving higher today following indications that recent military flare-ups between Israel and Iran could de-escalate, and many speculative growth stocks are seeing outsized gains.
+In addition to the broader trend, Quantum Computing stock has continued to benefit from a surge in excitement surrounding quantum technologies.

 Should you invest $1,000 in Quantum Computing right now?